zdover23/ceph/doc/rbd/rbd-mirroring.rst

 ----------

-When creating images in the destination cluster, ``rbd-mirror`` selects a data pool as follows:
+When creating images in the destination cluster, ``rbd-mirror`` selects a data pool in the following way:

 #.
-If the destination cluster has a default data pool configured (with the
+If the destination cluster has a default data pool configured (which has
-   ``rbd_default_data_pool`` configuration option), it will be used.
+   been configured with the ``rbd_default_data_pool`` configuration option), the default data pool  will be used.
 #.
-Otherwise, if the source image uses a separate data pool, and a pool with the
+Otherwise, if the source image uses a separate data pool, and a pool named
-   same name exists on the destination cluster, that pool will be used.
+   identically exists on the destination cluster, the identically named pool will be used.
 #.
 If neither of the above is true, no data pool will be set.

 Image Configuration
 ===================

-Unlike pool configuration, image configuration only needs to be performed against a single mirroring peer Ceph cluster.
+Unlike pool configuration, image configuration must be performed only against a single mirroring peer Ceph cluster.

 Mirrored RBD images are designated as either primary or non-primary.
 This is a